nuejs/nue/packages/nuejs.org/docs/faq.md

 ## Isn't CSS a step backwards?
 This view perfectly captures how the React ecosystem has shaped our thinking.
-CSS has evolved into an incredibly sophisticated language for systematic design - but most developers never experience its power because their design decisions are trapped in JavaScript components.
+CSS has evolved into an incredibly sophisticated language for systematic design - but most developers never experience its power because their design decisions are trapped in TypeScript components.

-Think about the interfaces you admire: Linear's dark, commanding presence or  Apple's functional clarity.
+Think about the interfaces you admire: Linear's slick, dark look or Apple's functional clarity.
 These aren't achieved through component libraries or utility classes.
-They come from systematic design: precise color relationships, typography that follows musical scales, spacing built on consistent proportions.
+They come from tailor made design systems built specifically for the purpose.

 Design engineering is an entirely new career path.
 Instead of being the person who converts Figma sketches to React components, you can be the engineer who creates sophisticated design systems.